MauroRussi/camel-demo/project-5/README.md

    kamel -n camel-k delete timer-routes
    ```

 ### Insights

 - Query the logs of operator pod to find errors.
 - **kamel run** command must use a namespace which has a Camel K operator deployed.
 - If **kamel log <route>** table does not have information, the deployment failed.
+- Every route.caml.yaml is a new pod deployed, then routes that share flows must be in a single yaml file.